-Kicking off in January 2013, to a small initial group of users at the company's Melbourne HQ, TigerAir Australia launched Vetter's suggestion software as part of an employee engagement scheme.
-On March 5, the suggestion scheme was rolled out to the entire company, comprising of 550 pilots, Flight Attendants and Ground Crew/Support staff.
+Kicking off with a small initial group of users at the company's Melbourne HQ, TigerAir Australia launched Vetter's suggestion software as part of an employee engagement scheme.
+A couple of months later the suggestion scheme was rolled out to the entire company, comprising of 550 pilots, Flight Attendants and Ground Crew/Support staff.
 It was the first such suggestion program in the company's history.
 They scheme

 "When we were evaluating different options, it was obvious that Vetter was a cost-effective solution.
 The ROI was clear, we just had to figure out if the software did what we needed."

 With 80% of the staff flying around in the company's air-planes, the airline needed software that could work on the go.
 Vetter is up to the task thanks to it's mobile browser based interface:

 Karen Jansen, a Human Resources team member who is leading the suggestion scheme on behalf of the airline, said the key benefit to the company of using Vetter is "opening channels to the Senior management team".
 Ms Jansen added "For us, Vetter will be an opportunity to feed ideas up and we need to do this in a way that suits our culture and business maturity and in a manner that is supportive".

 With employees spread across 4 on-the-ground locations (example - Melbourne Head Office, Melbourne Airport, Sydney Airport, Queensland Airport), not to mention the skies of Australia and South East Asia, management wanted the company's "shared improvement culture" should come across through Vetter.
 This was achieved through a couple of customizations that TigerAir had the Vetter team implement, including the addition of a second NoticeBoard style page, where Management could communicate their Idea Review process.
 The existing NoticeBoard page (which comes with every Vetter account) will be used to communicate TigerAir CEO Rob Sharp's motivational comments.